The Osteopathic Cranial Academy

-The American Academy of Osteopathy also has an online search utility on its homepage, that lists all members of the AAO.
+The American Academy of Osteopathy also has an online search utility that lists all members of the AAO.
 These physicians are dedicated to the priniciples of Osteopathy as taught by Andrew Taylor Still MD DO.

 Inside the United States:

 There are approximately 100,000 Osteopathic Physicians total in the United States today.
 Most DO’s practice medicine or surgery in a manner that is virtually indistinguishable from our MD counterparts.
 Many Family Practitioner DO’s do include at least some basic osteopathic manipulation in their practice.

 There are a only a small number of DO’s, in the United States, who specialize in “Osteopathy” (Osteopathic Manipulation).
 Those of us who do specialize in Osteopathy have spent many extra hours developing our skills.
 Treatment styles vary considerably from physician to physician.

 When looking for an American DO who practices Osteopathy, it is important to ask some fundamental questions: